octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 ```

 # Smart Contract development: Close Raffle Entrypoint
-> LIGO concepts used in this part: you will learn how to use transactions, be warned about some limitations of the language
-> and manipulate a little more collections.
+> LIGO concepts used in this part: with this last entrypoint, you will learn how to use transactions in order to send the reward to the winner.
+In addition, > this will be the opportunity to warn you about some limitations of the language and to manipulate a little more collections.
-> In addition, this entrypoint sums up a lof of what has been done before:
-> - transactions
-> - randomness

 The last step is to close the raffle, pick a winner and send him the reward.
 This last entrypoint will show how to send a transaction from the contract and some collections manipulations

-5 steps are required:
+Five steps are required:
 1. Check that the calling address is the administrator
 2. Check that the closing date has been reached, and that the raffle is still open
 3. Pick a winner